shikharmohan/PogoCodingChallenge/README.md

 - Points System: For an eligible purchase, if the amount is below $25 they earn 5 points, otherwise they earn 10 points.

-- User's should not be rewarded points for purchases that they didn't make or for purchases not tied to accounts they've linked.
+- Users should not be rewarded points for purchases that they didn't make or for purchases not tied to accounts they've linked.

 - Hint: the only API you'll need to use is the Plaid Transactions endpoint to fetch transactions for a linked Plaid Account.